-Alison is Director of North East Futures UTC and has nearly 30 years of experience in education.
-She is also a Trustee of the National Foundation for Educational Research and has held a wide range of other non-executive director roles.
+Alison has been a modern languages teacher and headteacher over the last 30 years.
+She is Vice President of the National Foundation for Educational Research and has held a wide range of other non-executive director roles.
 She has a strong interest and commitment to arts and culture in the region.

 Keith has over 25 years of experience within the public sector, providing key statutory services to a range of disadvantaged and vulnerable groups as a Jobcentre Plus and Youth Offending Service Manager.
 Keith’s also a magistrate.

 Neil is a sculptor.
 He produces both public and private commissions in the UK and abroad, as well as working on community-based arts projects.
 He was awarded a Masters in Fine Art by Newcastle University.
 He’s a big music fan and enjoys going to live music concerts of anything from European and Indian classical music through to jazz, folk and world music.